 Built in the New England style in the late 1700s, the Hampton Lillibridge House is one of the few clapboard houses to have survived the fire of 1820.
 After the original owner’s death, the building was home to several owners.
 It was a boarding house at one time.
 Architectural restorer, Jim Williams (of Midnight in the Garden of Good and Evil fame), bought the house.
 Williams aided in the house’s restoration and preservation.

 Most stories surrounding the Hampton Lillibridge House come from this era.
 Williams, his friends and the workers hired to do the grunt work would hear voices and the sound of footsteps when the house was empty.
 Later, neighbors would report hearing a woman’s screams and a man in a suit staring out the upstairs window.
-People reused to work in the unattended house, even after an exorcism in 1963.
+People refused to work in the unattended house, even after an exorcism in 1963.
 Today, the Hampton Lillibridge House remains a residence.
 Therefore, any paranormal sightings must be seen from the beautiful cobblestoned road outside.

 Moon River is a brewery, a pub and a restaurant famous for its local haunts.
 The brewing company has been featured in paranormal TV specials and is a well-loved stop for ghost tour guides.
 Staff and patrons have witnessed objects being thrown by unseen forces and felt the touch of an unseen hand.
 Toby, one of the famous ghosts, spends his time in the billiard room, either at the bar or pushing customers and staff.
 Tour-goers visiting the upstairs have spoken of feeling slight touches or downright slaps and a couple have seen a woman in period clothing.
 Moon River Brewing Company has been referred to as the most haunted building in the Historic District and with good reason.
 Moon River Brewing Company continues to deliver new stories of supernatural experiences to date.